$M^3-Verse$: A "Spot the Difference" Challenge for Large Multimodal Models: Diagnostic Analysis: Isolating the Bottleneck

-To address the inherent challenges LMMs face in processing long-form videos and tracking temporal state changes, we propose and evaluate a simple policy: \textbf{Hierarchical Captioning and Text-based Reasoning (HCTR)}.
-This method transforms the multimodal reasoning problem into a text-based task through a three-stage process. \begin{enumerate} \item \textbf{Video Segmentation and Dense Captioning.} A given video is first partitioned into a sequence of non-overlapping temporal clips.
+To address the inherent challenges LMMs face in processing long-form videos and tracking temporal state changes, we designed a diagnostic experimental setup, which we term the \textbf{Text-Oracle Probe}.
+This probe artificially bypasses the long-context visual processing phase by explicitly serializing the visual stream into text before reasoning.
+The probe operates through a 3-stage process: \begin{enumerate} \item \textbf{Video Segmentation and Dense Captioning.} A given video is first partitioned into a sequence of non-overlapping temporal clips.
 An LMM is then applied to generate a detailed textual description of each clip along with its start time and end time.
-This converts the visual stream into a set of captions, each associated with a specific time interval.

-\item \textbf{Cohesive Summary Generation.} The sequence of time-coded captions is then consolidated by LLM or LMM, into a single, cohesive narrative summary.

-\item \textbf{Text-based Question Answering.} Finally, the generated summaries of two videos are concatenated with the question.
+This converts the visual stream into a set of captions, each associated with a specific time interval. \item \textbf{Cohesive Summary Generation.} The sequence of time-coded captions is then consolidated by LLM or LMM, into a single, cohesive narrative summary that represents the entire video content. \item \textbf{Text-based Question Answering.} Finally, the generated summaries of two videos are concatenated with the question.
 An LLM or LMM is applied to answer the question based on text-only descriptions of the videos. \end{enumerate}